 Yes.
 Events are approved on a case-by-case basis.

 Yes.
-You can follow Biosphere 2 on Facebook and on Twitter.
+You can follow Biosphere 2 on Facebook, Instagram, and Twitter.